Our committees and groups guide priorities and activities that meet the strategic objectives of the RCOphth.

-An enquiry to the Training Committee should be addressed to the Chair of the Training Committee and will be treated in confidence.
+Enquiries to the Training Committee should be addressed to the Chair of the Training Committee and will be treated in confidence.

-The Education and Training Department have put together information packs including guides and curricula and these are available on the College website and may be obtained from the Education and Training Department on request.
+The Education and Training Department has put together information packs including guides and curricula and these are available on the College website and may be obtained from the Education and Training Department on request.